-I’ve been taking a break from blogging for a while.
+Hi everyone, I’ve been taking a break from blogging for a while.
 I am far more visual than I am wordy, so at times, I just focus on the images.
 There are some new ones I want to share with you, but first, I have something to tell you about.
 I recently applied for a small […]

-Women Behaving Badly is moving to the First Baptist Church of Denver!
-This series by Denver artist Adri Norris celebrates women who were leaders, activists, and innovators in a variety of fields.
-From worker’s rights to Bluetooth technology, Title 9 to the Nobel Peace Prize, these women and their work profoundly shaped our modern world.
-This series strives to tell their stories of bravery, determination, and relentless rule breaking.
-After all, well behaved women seldom make history.
-The collection will be hung in the hallway and on display every day from 7:30am to 6pm.
-This showing also includes two opportunities to meet the artist: Wednesday March 15th at 6:30pm and Sunday March 19th at 12pm.
+The Women Behaving Badly series by Denver artist Adri Norris celebrates female leaders, activists, and innovators in a variety of fields.
+From worker’s rights to Bluetooth technology, Title 9 to the Nobel Peace Prize, these women profoundly shaped our modern world.
 Whether you’ve been following the series from day one or are encountering the work for the first time, you don’t want to miss this!

 Good morning all!
 I thought I’d share with you some pieces I no longer have because I sold them last night.
 If your favorite is not on this list, come see me at Mini Comic Con at the Sam Gary Branch Library.
 I will be there today from 10am to 4pm.

 Who is she?
 Rigoberta Menchu Tum is a K’iche’ political activist, an indigenous Guatemalan woman who promotes indigenous rights and fights for the rights of women in her country.
 After losing most of her family to the Guatemalan civil war, which lasted form 1960 to 1996, Menchu worked tirelessly to bring the perpetrators of that […]